abijith-2002/bugflow-backend/APIBackend/SUPABASE_SETUP.md

    - Backend uses httpx to call Supabase Auth, no client SDK needed.
    - Do not use REACT_APP_* vars in the backend.
    - The backend does not accept a redirect_to field on signup; configure redirect behavior entirely in Supabase (Site URL and Redirect URLs).
 No SITE_URL is required by the backend.
+   - Email confirmation requirement is fully controlled by Supabase project settings.
+The backend no longer rejects login attempts based solely on a missing session; it forwards Supabase's errors as-is.

 Troubleshooting
 - If POST /auth/signup returns a 500 with "Configuration error: Missing required environment variables...", ensure APIBackend/.env is present and contains values for: